martinpihrt/OSPy-plugins/plugins/thermostat/README.md

 Tested in Python 3+

+The plug-in includes a `plugin.json` manifest and reports its worker, enabled zones, current temperatures, unavailable sources or setup errors, active program actions, latest cycle and errors through the OSPy system health interface.

 The thermostat plugin checks selected temperature sources and starts or stops selected OSPy programs when the configured temperature limits are reached.

 Each thermostat has a low temperature, a high temperature and one selected program.
 The low and high limits create hysteresis.
 For example, low 22.4 C and high 22.6 C means that no action is repeated while the temperature stays between these values.